-Appendix 6: Example of written exam image reporting questions
+Appendix 6: Written exam image reporting questions example

 A number of moving clips and stills will be included in each question.
 Although these can be viewed and replayed as many times as the candidate wishes, the candidate should be mindful of the time spend on each question.